El Toro volcanic field: Geological background

 El Toro belongs to a formation of monogenetic volcanism, which in this part of the Central Volcanic Zone of the Andes is less well studied than the large volume dacitic eruptions that took place in this area.
-All these volcanic phenomena are linked to the subduction of the Nazca plate beneath the South America plate.
+All these volcanic phenomena are linked to the subduction of the Nazca Plate beneath the South American Plate.
 Major north-south lineaments are also found in the area as well as other minor lineaments which may play a role in the magma supply.

 The basement in the El Toro area consists of an Ordovician sedimentary layer with Paleogene-Miocene arenites.
 Likewise, Cretaceous sedimentary layers are found in the area.
 The Vizcachera Formation which underpins the volcanic field is of Eocene-Miocene age, while the volcanoclastic and sedimentary Filo Blanco sequence was formed 10.8–8.8 mya ago.
 The latter is of fluvial origin and also contains an ignimbrite layer.

 There is a noticeable difference between the northern and southern Puna in terms of the existence of mafic volcanism, which is much more widespread in the southern Puna.
 Possibly, during the Miocene and Pliocene a molten layer existed within the 50–70 km thick crust of the northern Puna.
 This layer would constitute a density barrier to the rise of mafic magma.